sp-Homogeneous Linear Orderings: Index Sets

 \begin{proof} These all follow from the proof of Proposition \ref{Le1} together with Proposition \ref{block1}, by replacing each $x<y$ with $[x] < [y]$. \end{proof}

-We say that the linear ordering $L$ is \emph{strongly $\eta$-like} if $Bk(L) \cong \eta$ and there is a finite bound on the size of the blocks. $L$ is said to be $\eta$-like if $Bk(L) \cong \eta$ and all blocks are finite.
+We say that the linear ordering $L$ is \emph{strongly $\eta$-like} if $Bk(L) \cong \eta$ and there is a finite bound on the size of the blocks.
+We say that $L$ is $\eta$-like if $Bk(L) \cong \eta$ and all blocks are finite.

 \begin{theorem} \begin{enumerate}